Last Updated on

 After you rate your first ten bottles, you’ll get a $10 credit towards your next box.
 Keep reviewing the wines you receive and you’ll keep getting rewards toward future purchases.

-You have access to Winc favourites, so you can always order more of what you like.
+You have access to Winc favorites, so you can always order more of what you like.
 Plus, on orders of four bottles or more, shipping is free, so the true value comes from bigger shipments.

 You may also want to take advantage of referring friends.
 Every friend you refer gets $22 off of their first shipment, and you get a bottle for each of their first two shipments.
 Your total rewards are $30 for each friend you refer who signs up.